EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Evaluation of Traversability Learning Pipeline

 \subsection{Model Training}

-We use the same network architecture for all the loss functions, where the traction predictor consists of a convolutional encoder and a transposed convolutional decoder to produce traction distribution with a softmax output layer for the entire feature map.
-The latent space features are passed to a radial flow~\cite{rezende2015variational} and we use a constant certainty budget that scales exponentially with the latent dimension for numerical purposes~\cite{natpn}.
-As discussed in Sec.~\ref{sec:natpn_training}, we perform fine-tuning of the flow while freezing the main body after the joint training loss has converged.
+We use the same network architecture for all the loss functions, where the traction predictor consists of a shared encoder (convolutional layers followed by fully connected layers) to process the semantic and elevation patches of the terrain, and two fully connected decoder heads with soft-max outputs for predicting the linear and angular traction distributions.
+The latent space features from the shared encoder are passed to a radial flow~\cite{rezende2015variational} and we use a constant certainty budget that scales exponentially with the latent dimension for numerical purposes~\cite{natpn}.
+During training, we follow the two-step procedure outlined in~\cite{natpn}.
+First, we jointly train the traction distribution predictor and the flow network.
+After convergence, we freeze the traction predictor and only fine-tune the flow network.
+This strategy improves OOD detection accuracy.
+However, we observe no improvement by performing ``warm-up training" for the flow network prescribed by~\cite{natpn}.

 Hyperparameter sweeps are conducted over learning rates in $[1\mathrm{e}{-4},3\mathrm{e}{-4},1\mathrm{e}{-3}]$ for the Adam optimizer, and entropy weights in $[0, 1\mathrm{e}{-6}, 1\mathrm{e}{-5}]$ when $\uemdsq$ and UCE are used separately.
 For the weighted sum of $\uemdsq$ and UCE, we fix the UCE term and consider additional weights for $\uemdsq$ in $[0.1, 1, 10]$.
 For each combination of hyperparameters, we train the model with five random seeds and select the best model based on validation $\emdsq$ error averaged over the seeds because empirically, we have found that selecting models based on validation $\emdsq$ instead of Kullback-Leibler (KL) divergence leads to improved performance for \textit{all} models.
 To guarantee fairness for the state-of-the-art and not clutter the figures, we only present the results for models selected based on validation KL divergence for the UCE loss.